On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Classification of Weierstrass Elliptic Curves over

-The number of isomorphism classes for elliptic curves will remain the same as it does not depend on the generalized or reduced form of the curve.
-Considering the same, for the \textit{Cases} $1, 2$, and $5$, $C_G (\mathbb{Z}_n)$ is given in \textit{Theorem} \ref{irw}, \textit{Theorem} \ref{irwr}, and \textit{Theorem} \ref{thrm10} respectively.
+For $\gcd(n,6)=1$, every non-singular generalized Weierstrass elliptic curve over $\mathbb{Z}_n$ is $\mathbb{Z}_n$-isomorphic to a reduced Weierstrass elliptic curve (see Section~\ref{pre}); hence the reduction induces a bijection on isomorphism classes, and therefore $C_g(\mathbb{Z}_n)=C_r(\mathbb{Z}_n).$ Considering the same, for the cases $1$, $2$ and $5$, $C_g (\mathbb{Z}_n)$ is given in Theorem \ref{irw}, Theorem \ref{irwr} and Theorem \ref{thrm10} respectively.
 All the remaining cases are open problems.

 The successive section presents a rigorous analysis of the elliptic curves over $\mathbb{Z}_n$ based on the data achieved through computational algorithms.
 The computational results are given extensively to classify the curves over integer modulo rings.